diskuv/dkml-ghmirror/vagrant/win32/README.md

 # Vagrant for Windows Testing

+## Installing Vagrant

+Install Vagrant if you haven't already.

+On macOS, use `brew install vagrant`.
+Other operating system instructions can be found at https://www.vagrantup.com/downloads

+## Running Vagrant machines

 > The Windows password for the Windows VM is [vagrant](https://github.com/gusztavvargadr/packer/blob/ca4c8286786dec7b718613f226da44bc2a54be11/src/u/packer/builders/virtualbox-iso/http/preseed.cfg#L27)

+### English Testing

-> If all you want is an English installation, just type `vagrant up`
+Just type `vagrant up`

+### Non-English Testing

 FIRST, to get the language packs needed for non-English Windows testing: